konveyor/tackle2-ui/README.md

 section of the [Konveyor versioning and branching doc](https://github.com/konveyor/release-tools/blob/main/VERSIONING.md) for more information.

+## File Naming Conventions

+- Use kebab-case for file names.
+- The root page/parent level components are placed directly in their respective directories.
+- Presentation layer components are placed within the `components/` subdirectory of the parent component.

 # Contributing

 We welcome contributions to this project!
 If you're interested in contributing,